 The last climb up to the trailhead offered a new landscape of volcanic rock and bright-yellow aspen.

 Gear for a late fall Sierra Nevada trip

 The weather forecast for the trip showed clear skies.
 Daytime temperatures were in the low 60s and nighttime lows int the 20s.
 The weather station was at 7,200 ft, so I needed to prepare for 4-8 degrees colder at the elevation I would be at.

 My main concern was to stay warm at night.
-I brought 2 sleeping pads and my 10-degree sleeping bag.
-I also brought down pants and wool socks to stay warm in camp.
+Because of that, I brought 2 sleeping pads and my 10-degree sleeping bag.
+In addition, I brought down pants and wool socks to stay warm in camp.

-I could offset some of the extra weight by not bringing a tent.
-There wouldn’t be any mosquitoes this late, and there was no rain forecast either.
+Some of the extra weight could be offset by not bringing a tent as there wouldn’t be any mosquitoes this late, and there was no rain forecast either.

 Emigrant Wilderness loop map and stats

 Day 1: Camp Lake, Piute Lake, Gem Lake, Jewelry Lake, Deer Lake, Buck Lakes.